JusKillmeQik/PoE-Leveling-Guide/README.md

 The config.json file can be used to change the transparency, width and location of the overlay.
 I do not recommend changing these settngs, but I have left notes on how to change them if you desire.

+>NOTE: NEW THIS LEAGUE!

+### Gem Setup

+As you level it can be hard to remember which gems to choose for rewards and which to buy.
+The original intention was that the Act guide would be used for this information.
+However it still became difficult sometimes to remember what links to look for and where to socket the new gems.
+This league you can now add your desired gem setup in the gems.json file based on the levels you want to remember.
+The first entry must be level 2, but after that you can either set up every reward level or just the ones you make major changes at.
+The best part is you can color the text by putting an R/B/G/W in front of it.
+For myself I have included the gems I pickup in [brackets] with the name of the reward giver, and the gems I buy in (paranthesis) with the cost.
+This will auto update as you level, but does not show up automatically.
+It must be viewed/hidden with the hotkey (**Alt+G**).
+As always an example is included.

 ### Passive Tree

 A full passive tree can now be shown when you are picking where to place your points.
 This requires some work, but I will outline the steps here.